usnistgov/FIPS201/_FIPS201/frontend.md

 encoded as a CMS external digital signature as specified in [[SP 800-76]](../_Appendix/references.md#ref-SP-800-76).
 The algorithm and key size requirements for the digital signature and digest algorithm are detailed in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).

-For signatures created before October 15, 2015, the public key required to verify the digital signature SHALL be contained in a content signing certificate, which SHALL be issued under the id-fpki-common-piv-contentSigning, id-fpki-common-devices, id-fpki-common-devicesHardware, id-fpki-common-hardware, or id-fpki-common-High policy of [[COMMON]](../_Appendix/references.md#ref-COMMON).[^crosscert] For signatures created on or after October 15, 2015, the public key required to verify the digital signature SHALL be contained in a content signing certificate, which SHALL be issued under the id-fpki-common-piv-contentSigning policy of [[COMMON]](../_Appendix/references.md#ref-COMMON).
+The public key required to verify the digital signature SHALL be contained in a content signing certificate, which SHALL be issued under the id-fpki-common-piv-contentSigning policy of [[COMMON]](../_Appendix/references.md#ref-COMMON).
 The content signing certificate SHALL also include an extended key usage (*extKeyUsage*) extension asserting id-PIV-content-signing.
 If the signature on the biometric data record was generated with a different key than the signature on the CHUID, the certificates field of the CMS external digital signature SHALL include the content signing certificate required to verify the signature on the biometric data record.
 Otherwise, the *certificates* field SHALL be omitted.
 Additional descriptions for the PIV object identifiers are provided in Appendix B. The content signing certificate on a valid PIV Card (one that is neither expired nor revoked) SHALL NOT be expired.

-[^crosscert]: For legacy PKIs, as defined in [Section 5.4](../keymanagement/#s-5-4){:.footnote-ref}, the certificates MAY be issued under a department or agency-specific policy that has been cross-certified with the Federal Bridge CA (FBCA) at the Medium Hardware or High Assurance Level.

 #### 4.2.3.3 Biometric Data Record Access {#s-4-2-3-3}